pyalarmdotcom/pyalarmdotcomajax/README.md

 #### Features

-1. Support additional components (lights, irrigation, etc.).
+1. Support additional components (light RGBW, irrigation, etc.).
 2. Support more sensor types (see list above in this README).
 3. Add `debug_info` property to `ADCController` that returns aggregate of raw JSON from all endpoints.
 This will allow users to export the entity model of unsupported devices to help maintainers implement support in this library.
-4. Similar to above, proactively populate `unsupported_device_types` property for `ADCBaseElement` to show users device id, device name, and device type for available but unsupported devices.
-5. More granular exception handling when logging in.
-Should report discrete error types for authentication failures due to wrong credentials, connection issues, or other.